Planned Giving – Mission Statement

 Our Beit Halochem centers provide individualized therapeutic treatments, sports and recreational facilities, cultural and educational programs, scholarship support, and family-oriented activities to help these defenders of Israel resume lives of purpose and dignity.

-Since that time, thousands of new members, wounded during their active or reserve military service, and survivors of terror attacks, have joined the ranks of Beit Halochem, which today number more than 51,000.
+Since that time, thousands of new members, wounded during their active or reserve military service have joined the ranks of Beit Halochem, which today number more than 51,000.

 Limited and challenged by their serious handicaps, many disabled veterans find it difficult to reestablish the regular routines so necessary to physical, mental and social well-being.
 Beit Halochem provides a place where the disabled are encouraged to renew social contacts, thus extricating them from feelings of isolation and depression that are often experienced after being wounded in combat and training activities.